tisimst/mcerp/README.md

 For example, say we desire to impose a -0.75 correlation between ``x1`` and ``x2`` from the above example::

-    # Show the current correlation coefficients
+    # The correlation coefficients before adjusting
     >>> print correlation_matrix([x1, x2, x3])
     [[ 1.
 0.00558381  0.01268168]
      [ 0.00558381  1.
 0.00250815]